LuYifei2011/scratchblocks/README.md

 **scratchblocks-plus** is compatible with **scratchblocks**, so you can use it as a drop-in replacement.

-**scratchblocks-plus** is not published on NPM yet, but it will be soon.

 ---

 **scratchblocks-plus** is used to write Scratch scripts: